BrunoTeixeira1996/dotfiles/stow_folder/i3/README.md

 # Install stuff

-- urxvt (`deprecated`)
-  - create .Xresources file and use the .Xresources file that exist in this repo
-  - Copy the .urxvt folder to ~
-  - `sudo update-alternatives --config x-terminal-emulator` and choose urxvt terminal as default
-- Iosevka font
 - emacs (`config folder exists in this repo`)
 - sublime (`config folder exists in this repo`)
 - pip